How New York’s hippest architects are reimagining communal space for the post-Covid era

 “Ace was always more about finding an old building and repurposing it, deconstructing it.
 That was the way Aces were created, with this kind of punk intervention of an old building,” says Standefer, as she and Alesch join me on Zoom from their home in Montauk.
 “Creating something that has that kind of soul these old buildings have is a tricky thing to do.”

-Designed in collaboration with architecture firm Stonehill Taylor, the new building draws from its location at the intersection of boutique-lined Boerum Hill and downtown Brooklyn.
+Designed by Roman and Williams, with architecture firm Stonehill Taylor acting as the architect of record, the new building draws from its location at the intersection of boutique-lined Boerum Hill and downtown Brooklyn.
 “The building is a combination of a few different influences,” says Alesch.
 He describes it as “blend of an industrial warehouse with a PS1 feeling,” referencing MoMA PS1, the public school-turned-gallery that set a benchmark for adaptive reuse projects in the ’90s.

 The end result features raw concrete, stripped ceilings, and wooden surfaces.
 It’s a slice of Brutalism with a dose of Brooklyn grit.
 “Boerum Hill always reinvents itself,” says Standefer, of a neighborhood that has come to be known for its small stores and cultural cachet with art galleries like the iconic Invisible Dog Arts Center.
 “To make something that was too refined felt like the wrong intervention.”